ratboy666/qjs-ffi/README.md

 See test.js for simple example and testing. libdl is needed to link to external shared objects (.so files).
 See the man pages for dlopen, dlerror, dlclose and dlsym.

 ## How to use it? ##
-Use dlopen() and dlsym() to get a function pointer to a desired function, use ffidefine() to create a ffi link to the function, then fficall() to execute the function:
+Use dlopen() and dlsym() to get a function pointer to a desired function, use ffidefine() to create a ffi link to the function, then call() to execute the function:

 ```
 	import { dlsym,
-	         ffidefine, fficall, ffitostring, ffitoarraybuffer,
+	         define, call, toString, toArrayBuffer,
 	         RTLD_DEFAULT } from "./ffi.so";

 	var fp;
 	fp = dlsym(RTLD_DEFAULT, "strdup");
-	ffidefine("strdup", fp, null, "char *", "char *");
+	define("strdup", fp, null, "char *", "char *");
 	var p;
-	p = fficall("strdup", "hello");
+	p = call("strdup", "hello");
 ```
-ffidefine(name, function_pointer, abi, ret_type, types...)
+define(name, function_pointer, abi, ret_type, types...)

 name is the name you want to refer to the function as, function_pointer is obtained from dlsym(), abi is abi (if null, use default), ret_type is the return type and types... are the types (prototype).

-n = fficall(name, params...) calls the function with the parameters.
+n = call(name, params...) calls the function with the parameters.

-s = ffitostring(p) converts a pointer p to a string.
+s = toString(p) converts a pointer p to a string.

-b = ffitoarraybuffer(p, n) converts pointer p, length n to ArrayBuffer.
+b = toArrayBuffer(p, n) converts pointer p, length n to ArrayBuffer.

 ## Installation ##
 Installing qjs-ffi easy.